theleodas/zkp-document-verification/README.md

 # Privacy-Preserving Document Verification using Zero-Knowledge Proofs

-A research project that enables users to prove specific facts about their documents without revealing the document itself.
+A research project that enables users to prove specific facts about their documents without revealing the original document or unnecessary sensitive information.

+---

 ## Project Overview